Who is Phoenix Financial Services?

 In addition to collections, Lexington Law can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084

 Phoenix Financial Services, LLC

 Should I contact or pay Phoenix Financial Services?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Phoenix Financial Services for millions of clients nationwide.
+The most effective way to deal with Phoenix Financial Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Phoenix Financial Services on behalf of their clients.

 And they may be able to help you too.

 Will Phoenix Financial Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They help you dispute the Phoenix Financial Services debt and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Phoenix Financial Services again.